Woman with clear skin on a white background

 Long before “sensorial” became a beauty adjective, it was a psychological concept.

-In skincare, this concept was never discussed before.
+In skincare, this concept was never discussed nor used before.

-For over a decade, By Valenti has used the term deliberately — not as decoration, a marketing word, or a trend, but as formulation philosophy.
+For over a decade, By Valenti has used the term deliberately — not as decoration, not as a marketing word, or a trend, but as formulation philosophy.

 From Psychology to Skincare